Digital Games Tax Offset - Provisional Certificate Applications

 Confidentiality

-• Application information will be provided to the Digital Games Tax Offset Advisory Board (the Board) and independent game development consultants (IGDC) contracted by the Department.
+• Application information will be provided to the Digital Games Tax Offset Advisory Board and independent game development consultants contracted by the Department.
 These parties are bound by Commonwealth Government confidentiality and privacy provisions.

 • Aggregate and non-identifying information may be used by the Commonwealth for the purposes of reviewing the DGTO.